jbilbo/jbilbo.github.io/source/_posts/2015-05-19-testing-cors-with-rspec.md

 ##How to test it with `RSpec`

-It's a little tricky to test with `RSpec`, because we don't have a real server (like [Webrick](https://github.com/nahi/webrick), [Unicorn](http://unicorn.bogomips.org/) or [Puma](https://github.com/puma/puma)) between the code and the client.
+It's a little tricky to test it with `RSpec`, because we don't have a real server (like [Webrick](https://github.com/nahi/webrick), [Unicorn](http://unicorn.bogomips.org/) or [Puma](https://github.com/puma/puma)) between the code and the client.
 This is usually not a problem but it does affect in this particular case, and this [rfc3875](https://tools.ietf.org/html/rfc3875#section-4.1.18) explains why.
 The server translate the custom `HTTP` request headers in this way:

 * Convert to upper case.
 * Replace `-` with `_`
 * Prepend `HTTP_`.

 Because we don't have the server to do it for us, we must do it manually.
-So e.g. the `Origin` becomes `HTTP_ORIGIN` and `Http-Access-Control-Request-Method` becomes `HTTP_ACCESS_CONTROL_REQUEST_METHOD`.
+For example, the `Origin` becomes `HTTP_ORIGIN` and `Http-Access-Control-Request-Method` becomes `HTTP_ACCESS_CONTROL_REQUEST_METHOD`.
 Let's see some example tests:

 ####Sending the Origin header: